 Packers: Of course, you would assume Giannis would be a fan of his adopted state's favorite football team – and just like on the basketball, he does not disappoint, even sassing back teammate and Niners fan D.J.
 Wilson:

-What's more surprising, however, is that Chicago native and Lakers star Anthony Davis was at the recent Packers-Seahawks playoff game representing Green Bay on the sidelines.
+What's more surprising, however, is that Chicago native and Lakers star Anthony Davis was at last year's Packers-Seahawks playoff game representing Green Bay on the sidelines.
 So how does a Windy City guy playing in Los Angeles become a Packers fan of all teams?
 An excellent sense of taste, for one – duh – but also apparently Davis was friends with some Packers players, and when it came time to pick a team to follow, he went with them.
 We'll take it.

 Also, this happened: